-Because of adrenaline or shock, many truck accident injuries are latent, meaning you may not realize you've been hurt straight away.
+Because of adrenaline or shock, many truck accident injuries are latent, meaning you may not immediately realize you've been hurt.
 Even if you appear to be in good health, pain may appear hours later.
-In addition, some injuries, such as concussions, aren't noticeable until they're assessed by a medical practitioner.
+In addition, some injuries, such as concussions, aren't noticeable until a medical practitioner assesses them.
 This is why, whether you believe you've been wounded or not, it's critical to see a medical professional (and emergency services) as soon as possible after a truck collision.

 Seeing a doctor helps you get your health back on track and creates a paper trail of your injury.
 One of the most important aspects of proving your personal injury case is evidence of your injuries and losses and the impact it has had on your life.
 If you wait too long to seek care for your injuries after an accident, you may find it difficult to link your injury to the collision.

-If you're worried about getting medical help because of how much it'll cost you to go to the hospital, get a California Personal Injury Attorney to help you process your compensations via insurance claim settlements or civil litigation.
+If you're worried about getting medical help because of how much it'll cost you to go to the hospital, get a Truck Accident Lawyer in California to help you process your compensations via insurance claim settlements or civil litigation.

-If You've Been Involved In A Truck Accident, Here's What You Should Do:
+Here's What You Should Do If You've Been Involved In A Truck Accident

 While nobody wants to get into accidents, it helps if you read up on what to do in case it, unfortunately, does happen.
-In fact, most people who get into accidents never wanted it to happen, so it's safe to say that accidents can happen in the most inopportune times.
+In fact, most people who get into accidents never want it to happen, so it's safe to say that accidents can happen at the most inopportune times.

 You can, however, prepare yourself for when it does.
 Here's a list of things you should do right after a truck accident:

 Always put your own safety and the safety of those around you first.
 Then, if you are hurt, seek medical help right once.